The Chaos Chapter: Freeze: The Chaos Chapter: Freeze

-On May 5, album distributor YG Plus announced that preorders for The Chaos Chapter: Freeze had surpassed 520,000 copies, breaking TXT's previous record of 400,000 preorders for Minisode1: Blue Hour.
+On May 5, album distributor YG Plus announced that preorders for The Chaos Chapter: Freeze had surpassed 520,000 copies, breaking the band's previous record of 400,000 preorders for Minisode1: Blue Hour.
 On May 31, the day of release, it was announced that the album had surpassed 700,000 preorders.

-The Chaos Chapter: Freeze topped South Korea's Gaon Album Chart for the period May 30–June 5, selling over 630,000 copies in its first week and giving TXT their fourth consecutive domestic number-one.
+The Chaos Chapter: Freeze topped South Korea's Gaon Album Chart for the period May 30–June 5, selling over 630,000 copies in its first week and giving Tomorrow X Together their fourth consecutive domestic number-one.
 It sold a total of 693,217 copies for the month of May and debuted at number two on the monthly album chart.
 It was certified Triple Platinum by the Korea Music Content Association (KMCA) in August.
 According to Gaon's year-end update released in January 2022, the album was the 14th best-selling release of 2021 with 877,917 copies sold.

 In Japan, the album opened at number four on the weekly Oricon Albums Chart dated June 14, 2021 for the period May 31–June 6 with 8,460 copies sold, and at number nine on the Digital Albums chart issue of the same date with 890 downloads.
-It debuted atop the Daily Albums Chart on June 7, and went on to sell a cumulative 76,806 copies for the period June 7–13, earning a new peak at number one on the weekly chart dated June 21 and giving TXT their fourth consecutive number-one album in Japan.
-This made them only the fourth foreign artist in Oricon chart history—after Mariah Carey, Twice, and Seventeen—and the second male foreign artist—also after Seventeen—to achieve this.
+It debuted atop the Daily Albums Chart on June 7, and went on to sell a cumulative 76,806 copies for the period June 7–13, earning a new peak at number one on the weekly chart dated June 21 and giving the band their fourth consecutive number-one album in Japan.
+This made them only the fourth foreign artist in Oricon chart history, after Mariah Carey, Twice, and Seventeen, and the second male foreign artist, also after Seventeen, to achieve this.
 The album additionally peaked at number one on the Billboard Japan Hot Albums chart issue dated June 16 for the same period.
 It was certified gold by the Recording Industry Association of Japan (RIAJ) that same month for exceeding sales of 100,000 units.